Academic Assessment for Course Placement

 Academic Course Load & Student Credit Hour Overload

 The minimum load for a full-time student is 12 credit hours.
 The average load of a full-time student is 16-18 credit hours which consists of 4 or 5 courses.
-Information concerning class loads for students on probation is found on page 20 of this catalog.
+Information concerning class loads for students on probation is found in this catalog.

-Students wanting to take more than 19 credit hours during any given semester are required to obtain appropriate Department Chair approval.
+Students who want to take more than 19 credit hours during any given semester are required to obtain appropriate Department Chair approval.

 Certain courses assume that all students enrolled have completed another course or courses upon which the content of the course is planned.
-The term "prerequisite" designates courses, experiences or permission which must be satisfied before a student may enroll in that course.
-The Programs and Curricula section of this catalog lists prerequisites at the end of each course description.
-Students who enroll without having satisfied all prerequisites will be administratively removed from course work.
+The term “prerequisite” designates courses, experiences or permission which must be satisfied before a student may enroll in that course.
+Courses students are required to take simultaneously in order to enroll in another course are called “co-requisites”.
+The Programs and Curricula section of this catalog lists prerequisites and/or co-requisites at the end of each course description.
+Students who enroll without having satisfied all prerequisites and/or co-requisites will be administratively removed from course work.

 Students may add courses to their schedules during the first week of classes by properly completing the Class Drop/Add Authorization Form.
 In situations where students wish to add a first or second term course, this addition must be made within two days from the beginning of the term.

-During the second week of classes, courses may be added with the approval of the faculty member teaching the course.
+During the second week of classes, courses may be added with the approval of the faculty member teaching the course and Division Dean.

-During the first two weeks of a semester, or first week of a summer term, classes may be dropped by properly completing the Class Drop/Add Authorization Form in the Student Success Center, and no entry will be made on a student’s transcript.
-From the third week of classes through the seventh week of classes, a "W" (withdrawn) will be shown on the student’s transcript for each course properly dropped.
-If a student ceases to attend a course or courses without completing the Class Drop/Add Authorization Form, the grade of "F" is recorded for each of these courses.
+During the first three weeks of a semester, or the first week of a term, classes may be dropped by properly completing the Class Drop/Add Authorization Form in the Student Success Center, and no entry will be made on a student’s transcript.
+From the fourth week of classes through the tenth week of classes, a “W” (withdrawn) will be shown on the student’s transcript for each course properly dropped.
+If a student ceases to attend a course or courses without completing the Class Drop/Add Authorization Form, the grade of “FN” is recorded for each of these courses.
+Students who have already earned a grade for a course are ineligible to withdraw from that course.

 Withdrawal from the College

 Students who elect to withdraw from the College are required to complete an Exit Questionnaire Form available in the Student Success Center.
-Official withdraw status is dependent upon completion of this form by the final date of withdrawal according to the academic calendar on page 8 of this publication.
-Failure to follow this procedure will result in the grade of "F" for each course being entered on the student’s transcript and forfeiture of any tuition refund.
-Go ANYWHERE!
+Official withdraw status is dependent upon completion of this form by the final date of withdrawal according to the academic calendar.
+Failure to follow this procedure will result in the grade of “F” for each course being entered on the student’s transcript and forfeiture of any tuition refund.